About AP® Calculus BC Exam

 Section II Free-Response Questions (FRQs) 6 1 hr 30 mins 50%

-Each section is further divided into parts A and B, classifying the questions based on calculator usage.
+Each section is divided into parts A and B, classifying the questions based on calculator usage.
 Let’s look at what each section looks like.

 Section I: Multiple-Choice Questions (MCQs)